-The fifth cause of performance - political control and capital at home on the part of G8 leaders - is low, and thus an important inhibitor of success this year.
+The fifth cause of performance - political control and capital at home on the part of G8 leaders - is largely low, and thus an important inhibitor of success this year.
 In sharp contrast to the previous five and even 31 years of G8 summits, there is less leadership continuity, more divided coalition or precarious government, less legislative control, looming lame duck-hood and much domestic unpopularity (See Appendix L).

-Leadership experience and continuity is much less that that brought by the leaders of the same "summer camp club" who almost all came back a virtually unprecedented five years in a row to the summits from 2001 to 2005.
+Leadership experience and continuity is substantially less that that brought by the leaders of the same "summer camp club" who almost all came back a virtually unprecedented five years in a row to the summits from 2001 to 2005.
 St. Petersburg, in contrast, features an almost even split of veterans (Chirac, Blair, Putin, Bush and Koizumi) and newcomers (Merkel, Prodi and Harper).
-Together they bring for a combined total of 36 years of summit experience, or an average of 4.5 among the eight.
-It thus matters that Putin as host is a very experienced veteran, as are the leaders of first ranked America and second ranked Japan, and last year's host, the UK.
+Together they bring a combined total of 36 years of summit experience, or an average of 4.5 among the eight (compared to a total of 44 and average of 5.5 at Gleneagles in 2005).
+It thus matters that Putin as host is a very experienced veteran, as are the leaders of first-ranked America, second-ranked Japan and last year's host, the UK.

-Again apart from Putin, the presence or prospect of divided, coalition or minority government affects the rest.
+Again apart from Putin, the presence or prospect of divided, coalition or minority government affectsall.
 Bush is in danger of losing control of the Senate and even the House of Representatives in the mid-term elections in the autumn.
 Merkel has a grand coalition government confined by a detailed 400 page political constitution, which directly inhibited the German sherpa from agreeing for a long time to say anything at all in the communiqué about nuclear power, and then anything beyond its safety dimensions.
-Prodi has a precarious legislative majority and coalition government, Harper has a minority government.
+Prodi has a precarious legislative majority and coalition government.
+Harper has a minority government.
 Blair has a reduced majority and has recently lost votes in the House.

-In addition, many of the veteran leaders have a short self life.
+In addition, many of the veteran leaders are lame ducks with a short shelf life.
 Koizumi is due to leave in September.
-Blair has promised this mandate will be his last and is facing a rebellion in his own party from the impatient support of his finance minister Gordon Brown.
-Also due to leave are Putin in 2008, Bush in January 2009 and Chirac at a similar time.
+Blair has promised this mandate will be his last and is facing a rebellion in his own party from the impatient supporters of his finance minister, Gordon Brown.
+Also due to leave are Putin in 2008, Bush in January 2009 and Chirac in 2007.

-Moreover the polling data show all that, again with the exception of Putin and at times Harper, most leaders are unpopular (Bush, Chirac, Blair) or unlikely to win a majority in an election held now.
+Moreover the polling data show that, again with the exception of Putin and at times Harper, all leaders are unpopular (Bush, Chirac, Blair) or unlikely to win a majority in an election held now.
+In May President Putin retained an approval rating of 70%.
+In Canada, Stephen Harper reached a party support level of 43%, up five points from mid-March, the highest level for the Conservative Party in almost 20 years and enough to provide him a majority government were an election to be held now.
+However in Britain, Blair had plummeted to the lowest level of his long prime ministership.
+And in the United States, Bush had done likewise for his presidency, dropping to levels as low as 29% by one poll.
 From a domestic standpoint, only the summit's two smallest members but energy surplus superpowers are in a position to take a G8 and global lead.